 What hoops are included with the machine?

-If you’re purchasing a machine with a decent-sized hoop, how many hoops are gonna come with your machine?
+If you’re going to purchase a machine with a hoop larger than 4 x 4, how many hoops are going to come with your machine?

 Are there hoops available that you can purchase for your machine?

-If they aren’t gonna come with your machine, how much would they cost to purchase separately?
+If they aren’t going to come with your machine, how much would they cost to purchase separately?

 Does the machine have a touch screen?

 Most modern-day embroidery machines have a touch screen.
-I think that if you’re getting an embroidery machine you should definitely make sure that it has a touch screen.
+If you’re getting an embroidery machine, you should definitely make sure that it has a touch screen.

-Is it black and white or does it have colour?
+Is the touch screen black and white or does it have colour?

-I definitely suggest making sure that the touch screen has colour, you’re gonna want to see what the design will look like before you stitch it out.
+I definitely suggest making sure that the touch screen has colour, you’re going to want to see what the design will look like before you stitch it out.
 If it’s black and white, you won’t be able to preview the design before you stitch it out.

 Also, if you have black and white you won’t be able to see the colours of the thread for when you need to do a thread change, you’ll only see the number or name.